NG-NEST/ng-nest/lib/ng-nest/ui/tree/docs/readme.en_US.md

 ---
-label: 'Tree 树形控件'
+label: 'Tree'
 category: 'Data'
 ---

-# Tree 树形控件
+# Tree

-用清晰的层级结构展示信息，可展开或折叠。
+Present information in a clear hierarchy that can be expanded or folded.

 ## Used alone